MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-manage.md

 ## Configure workloads

 By default, capacities for **Power BI Premium** and **Power BI Embedded** support only the workload associated with running Power BI queries in the cloud.
-We now offer preview support for two additional workloads: **Paginated reports** and **Power BI dataflows**.
+We now offer preview support for two additional workloads: **Paginated reports**.

 Enable workloads using the Power BI admin portal or our REST API.
-For **Power BI dataflows**, the capacity and the tenant must be in the same region.

 ![Configure workloads in the admin portal](media/service-admin-premium-manage/admin-portal-workloads.png)